 Date: 10 March 2021

-ARNEC is hosting a webinar series entitled 'Nurturing care for young children: seeking solutions for addressing disparities heightened by the impact of COVID-19'.
-Their aim is to mobilise the ECD community in the region, particularly practitioners, policy makers, and advocates at the country level, to share local and/or country-level solutions which adapt nurturing care practices for ECD to the current realities and long-term effects of COVID-19.
+ARNEC hosted a webinar series entitled 'Nurturing care for young children: seeking solutions for addressing disparities heightened by the impact of COVID-19'.
+Their aim was to mobilise the ECD community in the region, particularly practitioners, policy makers, and advocates at the country level, to share local and/or country-level solutions that adapt nurturing care practices for ECD to the current realities and long-term effects of COVID-19.

-This is the third webinar in the series and focuses on the status and solutions in promoting responsive caregiving for young children in the Asia-Pacific region during and beyond the pandemic.
-A special emphasis will be made on building resilience and the positive bond between caregivers and young children through playful parenting in support of pandemic recovery in the home and community.
+This was the third webinar in the series and focused on the status and solutions in promoting responsive caregiving for young children in the Asia-Pacific region during and beyond the pandemic.
+A special emphasis was made on building resilience and the positive bond between caregivers and young children through playful parenting in support of pandemic recovery in the home and community.

 1. How do countries and governments strengthen their parenting programs and interventions to respond to the challenges of COVID-19, both short- and long-term?